Connect to AWS using the guided setup in Splunk Observability Cloud 🔗

 Amazon Cost and Usage Metrics

-CloudWatch Metrics polling (you can disable it altogether, or disable the polling but enable AWS Metric Streams instead)
+CloudWatch Metrics polling (you can deactivate it altogether, or deactivate the polling but activate AWS Metric Streams instead)

 AWS regions to fetch data from